My commitment to you …

 I’ve got you

-These were not sentiments I heard growing up and certainly not in my professional life as a rabbi.
+These were not sentiments I heard from others growing up and certainly not in my professional life as a rabbi.
 I had the approach and air of: “I’ve got this.”
 (Admittedly, I started to write “this” with an “!” and quickly and sadly realized that at that time in my life I never used exclamation marks.
 I was calm, cool, and collected.
 I had no exclamation marks in my life!)

 Going solo and living without exclamation marks worked well for me.
 I was the good child who played by the rules and excellent student who could always be counted upon.
 I was the rabbi who could handle any situation and quickly pivot from officiating a funeral to playing guitar with preschool students.